Table of Contents

 Each point value entering the system may affect many other point values.
 It may trigger the computation of a new value, or of previously computed values, combined with other values.
 We call the specifics of these actions the behavior of input values on result values.

-entity represents the behavior
+The Behavior entity represents the behavior

 of an input value on a result